European Grant Procedure

 To give an example of costs at the second stage of validation in each country, with a 5000 word specification, the cost at present for countries where translation is required ranges from about £900 to 2600 per country (€1050 to 3000, US$1500 to 4400).
 For countries where no translation is required, or a translation made for another country can be used, the cost is much lower.

 Our estimate of the likely cost will be sent to you with our report of the communication under Rule 71(3).

 To produce the estimate, we work out the likely costs of translation, filing, official fees and publication fees in the various countries based on previous charges from foreign attorneys and on the number of words and pages in the approved text.

 We use a number of different translators, chosen for their expertise in accurately translating the often highly technical language of patent specifications.
 Because of the relatively difficult nature of this translation work, clients sometimes find that regular commercial translators can offer cheaper translation rates.
 However, we do not recommend that translators unfamiliar with patents are used, since an inaccurate translation can have a serious effect on the patent protection.
 In several countries the translation must be certified by a local patent attorney.

-A flowchart showing estimated timescales for a typical European patent application appears on the downloadable PDF file of this page.
+A flowchart showing estimated timescales for a typical European patent application is also available.

 This information is simplified and must not be taken as a definitive statement of the law or practice.